 National Pet ID Week is always for seven days starting April 17.
-It gives pet owners a great opportunity to review the steps they can take to make sure their pet has the best chance of being recovered should the animal become lost.
+It gives pet owners an excellent opportunity to review the steps they can take to ensure their pet has the best chance of being recovered should the animal become lost.

-It is estimated that one in three pets will go missing at some point in their life.
-It is also estimated that about 5 million animals enter shelters each year and of those 40 to 60 percent are lost pets.
+An estimated one in three pets will go missing at some point.
+Data also suggests that about 5 million animals enter shelters each year.
+Of those shelter animals, 40 to 60 percent are lost pets.
 Getting those pets back home can reduce shelter crowding and free up valuable resources and kennel space for truly homeless animals.

 Dog collars with identifying features are historic.
 Ancient kings, queens, and pharaohs used dog collars to show the status of dogs.
-Even though it is believed that dog collars with identifying features originated in Ancient Egypt, it was in Ancient Greece that gave dog collars their practical purpose.
-While the Egyptians used dog collars for decorative and possibly even identification purposes, it was n Ancient Greece where dog collars were used for more than identifying the dog and its owner.
-Farmers created spiked dog collars as a way of protecting their dogs’ throats from being ripped out by wolves.
+Even though it is believed that dog collars with identifying features originated in Ancient Egypt, Ancient Greece gave dog collars their practical purpose.
+While the Egyptians used dog collars for decorative and possibly even identification purposes, Ancient Greeks used dog collars for more than identifying the dog and its owner.
+Farmers created spiked dog collars to protect their dogs’ throats from being ripped out by wolves.

 - Are they in good repair?

 - Are the tags readable?
 Or scratched and worn?

 - Is the contact information up to date?
 (Contact info should include your cell phone number and your address.)

 Microchips for pets began in the mid-1990s.
 Global Positioning Systems were developed to become “bionics capable” of being read by satellites using Radio Frequency Identification of RFID.
 They could be tracked within inches of their location anywhere on the planet.

 Not only are pets microchipped, but a Washington Times story from 1995 wrote that the United Kingdom’s Prince William, was electronically ‘tagged’ for security reasons.